What is H1 visa and what is H4 visa?

 By telling you that you are not eligible to purchase something that we also sell, we are simply turning away the business.
 However, that is in your best interest and shows our commitment to you.

 I saw several plans in your expatriate health insurance section and I would like to purchase one of them.
-I also talked to one of the agents (not your office) and he indicated that I could purchase those plans if I am on H1.
+I also talked to one of the agents (not your office) and that agent indicated that I could purchase those plans if I am on H1.
 Am I eligible to buy it?

 Almost all those plans are only meant for those who are non-U.S. residents, that is those who spent more than 6 months outside the U.S. They are not meant for U.S. residents.
-Just because you are H1 or H4 does not automatically make you non-U.S. resident, as explained above.
+Just because you are H1 or H4 does not automatically make you a non-U.S. resident, as explained above.
 Those who advise you otherwise simply are not aware of complexities of the U.S. immigration system or just want to sell you something that you are not eligible for.

-If you are in the U.S. on H1 visa, in most cases, your home country is the U.S. You live in the U.S., have a driver's license in the U.S., have a house, apartment or condominium in the U.S., you pay taxes and file U.S. resident tax returns in the U.S., and pretty much do most of the same activities just like any other U.S. citizen.
+If you are in the U.S. on the H1 visa, in most cases, your home country is the U.S. You live in the U.S., have a driver's license in the U.S., have a house, apartment or condominium in the U.S., you pay taxes and file U.S. resident tax returns in the U.S., and pretty much do most of the same activities just like any other U.S. resident.

 If you put your home country as the U.S., you will not be accepted in most plans.
 Even if you are accepted initially in some plan, you will not be allowed to renew your insurance.
 In most cases, the insurance agent will have to sign an affidavit that he/she diligently tried to obtain the insurance for you from at least three domestic health insurance companies that are licensed to do business in your state, but declined to offer you the insurance.
 Only then, you would be able to have such insurance as this insurance is not meant to be purchased by those who are eligible to purchase domestic health insurance in the U.S. In some case, the insurance agent may ask you to sign the affidavit that you tried to obtain the insurance from at least three companies but couldn't.
 Do not sign such an affidavit unless it is really true.